OpenDroneMap/NodeODM/ISSUE_TEMPLATE.md

 [Type answer here]

 ### How can we reproduce this?
 (What steps did you do to trigger the problem?
-What parameters are you using for processing?
-If possible please include a copy of your dataset uploaded on Google Drive or Dropbox.
 Be detailed)

 [Type answer here]